 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, El Portal - Fish Camp is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, El Portal - Fish Camp is a town of service providers, professionals, and managers.
 There are especially a lot of people living in El Portal - Fish Camp who work in food service (19.85%), maintenance occupations (12.88%), and management occupations (12.29%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.65% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 14.65% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Compared to the rest of the country, citizens of El Portal - Fish Camp spend much less time in their cars: on average, their commute to work is only 19.23 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-The citizens of El Portal - Fish Camp are among the most well-educated in the nation: 41.09% of adults in El Portal - Fish Camp have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.
+El Portal - Fish Camp is one of the most well-educated cities in the nation.
+41.09% of adults in El Portal - Fish Camp have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in El Portal - Fish Camp in 2022 was $38,434, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,736 for a family of four.
 However, El Portal - Fish Camp contains both very wealthy and poor people as well.